PacificBiosciences/sawfish/docs/user_guide.md

 ##### Deletions

 All deletions of 100kb or smaller are represented by directly writing the deleted sequence in the VCF `REF` field and any breakpoint insertion sequence in `ALT`.
 Deletions larger than 100kb are written as symbolic alleles using the ALT value of `<DEL>`.
 All candidate deletions at least 50kb in length will be checked for a supporting depth signature, if this support is not found the candidate deletion will be reported in the VCF output as a breakend (`BND`) pair instead.
+By default, all candidate deletions above 100kb will be reported in the VCF output as a breakend (`BND`) pair regardless of supporting depth signature, this behavior can be adjusted with the `--max-deldup-size` option in the joint-call step.

 ###### Insertions